Dodge Journey Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Dodge Journey are $1,284 a year for full coverage insurance.
-Comprehensive insurance costs around $250, collision costs $424, and liability is estimated at $452.
-A policy with just liability insurance costs approximately $504 a year, with coverage for high-risk drivers costing $2,778 or more.
-16-year-old drivers pay the highest rates at $4,918 a year or more.
+Estimated insurance rates for a Dodge Journey are $1,284 a year for full coverage insurance.
+Comprehensive insurance costs an estimated $250, collision insurance costs $424, and liability coverage is estimated at $452.
+A policy with only liability insurance costs approximately $504 a year, and a high-risk policy costs $2,778 or more.
+16-year-old drivers pay the most at up to $4,918 a year.

 Average premium for full coverage: $1,284

-Includes $500 policy deductibles, 30/60 bodily injury liability limits, and includes uninsured motorist and medical coverage.
-Estimates are averaged for all 50 states and for all Journey models.
+Includes $500 deductible amounts, split liability limits of 30/60, and includes additional medical/uninsured motorist coverage.
+Rates include averaging for all 50 states and for different Journey trim levels.

-For the average driver, Dodge Journey insurance prices go from the low end price of $504 for the bare minimum liability coverage to the much higher price of $2,778 for a driver who requires high-risk insurance.
+For the normal driver, insurance rates for a Dodge Journey range from the low end price of $504 for just the minimum liability insurance to a much higher rate of $2,778 for coverage for higher-risk drivers.

 Use the form below to get customized rates for your location.